NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 7. Its leaves and seeds contain many essential volatile oils that include terpenes, mostly limonene (75 to 80%), and the sesquiterpenes like ß-selinene (10%) and humulene; however, its unique fragrance is due to chemical compounds known as phthalides (butylphthalide and its dihydro derivate sedanenolide) in them.

 8. The essential oil obtained from the extraction of the celery plant has been employed as a soothing remedy for nervousness, osteoarthritis, and gouty arthritis conditions.
-Besides, its seeds and root have diuretics (removes excess water from the body through urine), galactagogue (helps breast milk secretion), stimulants, and tonic properties.
+Besides, its seeds and root have diuretic (removes excess water from the body through urine), galactagogue (helps breast milk secretion), stimulant, and tonic properties.

 (Note: RDA- Recommended daily allowance)- See the table below for in-depth analysis of nutrients: